polyactis/eGADA/README.md

 eGADA is an enhanced version of GADA (Pique-Regi 2007).

-It is a fast segmentation algorithm based utilizing the Sparse Bayesian Learning (or Relevance Vector Machine) technique from Tipping 2001.
+It is a fast segmentation algorithm utilizing the Sparse Bayesian Learning (or Relevance Vector Machine) technique from Tipping 2001.
 It can be applied to array intensity data, sequencing coverage data, or any sequential data that displays characteristics of step-wise functions.

 eGADA enhancements vs GADA: